Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Error pages

+Custom Error Pages were designed to enhance the user's experience by providing them with additional details about the error encountered and offering helpful buttons to navigate them back to the website.

+For instance, when a 400 Bad Request error occurs, it means that The App is incapable of processing the user's request.
+In the event of a 403 Page Forbidden error, the user is attempting to access restricted content and must log out and sign in using the appropriate account.
+A 404 Page Not Found error indicates that the page does not exist, and when a 500 Server Error occurs, The App is presently unable to handle the user's request.

-All regular error pages as 400, 403, 404, 500 are displayed with the same character design as the rest of the app :
+All regular error pages above as 400, 403, 404, 500 are displayed with the same character design as the rest of the app :

 ![Errors](static/assets/images/readme-images/error403.png)